equinixmetal-archive/docs-packet-legacy/products/03-servers/02-key-features/12-user-state.md

 }
 </meta>
 -->
-With user state, you can programmatically inform the Packet API when userland operations have started, completed, or failed.
-You can also view & query that information later.
+With User State, you can programmatically inform the Packet API when userland operations have started, completed, or failed.
+You can also view & query that information during deployment or later for better visibility into the process.

 * __Question:__ What's userland?
 * __Answer:__ Anything running in the host OS after install.